-- I. Precautions should be taken to avoid food coming in contact with recycled water while the use site is wet. - J. No irrigation or impoundment of recycled water is allowed within a minimum of 50 feet of any domestic drinking water well. - K. The haulers shall take adequate measures to prevent overspray, ponding, or run off of recycled water from the authorized recycled water use area. - L. No connection shall be made between a tank or container of recycled water and any part of a potable water system. - M. The Recycled Water Use Permit issued by the Discharger must be available for inspection at all times. - N. Recycled water must not be introduced into any potable water piping system and no connection shall be made between the tank and any part of a potable water system. - O. Tank trucks, containers, and appurtenances must be clearly identified as "non-potable", equipped with a legally sized air gap, and must not be used to provide potable water.
+- J. Precautions must be taken to avoid contact between food and recycled water while the use site is wet. - K. No irrigation or impoundment of recycled water is allowed within a minimum of 50 feet of any domestic drinking water well. - The hauler shall take adequate measures to prevent overspray, ponding, or run off of recycled water from the authorized recycled water use area. - L. No connection shall be made between a tank or container of recycled water and any part of a potable water system. - M. The Recycled Water Use Permit issued by the Discharger must always be available for inspection. - N. Recycled water shall not be applied where it could spray on external drinking water fountains, passing vehicles, buildings, or areas where food is handled or eaten. - O. Tank trucks, containers, and appurtenances must be clearly identified as "non-potable," equipped with a legally sized air gap, and must not be used to provide potable water.
 Containers and hoses associated with hauling recycled water must not be used for potable water.
 Commercial hauling trucks that may be filled with potable water for non-potable uses must have two separate filling systems, one dedicated to potable water and one dedicated to recycled water.
-When the truck is filled from a potable water source, there must be a water agency or municipality provided meter and backflow device between the truck fill line and the potable source. - P. Vehicles, tanks, and containers must have water-tight valves and fittings, must not leak or spill contents during transport, and are cleaned of contaminants.
+When the truck is filled from a potable water source, there must be a water agency or municipality provided meter and backflow device between the truck fill line and the potable source. - P. Vehicles, tanks, and containers must have water-tight valves and fittings, must not leak or spill contents during transport, and must be cleaned of contaminants.
 This must be checked by the hauler before each use.
-Water-containing vessels that are open to the atmosphere during hauling are not acceptable for use. - Q. Haulers should not overfill containers or trucks. - R. Hoses used for the application of recycled water shall be removable and shall be stored in a disconnected condition during transport.
-Hoses should be inspected prior to filling to ensure that they are in serviceable condition and free from leaks. - S. In the event of an emergency concerning the recycled water hydrant, meter, fill pipe or hose (spillage, leaks, etc.), the hauler should call the emergency contact number listed on the filling station sign for further instructions. - T. The Discharger may conduct use area visits to ensure proper use of recycled water according to all applicable requirements of titles 17 and 22 and Recycled Water Use Permit conditions.
-This may include follow up phone calls or surveys of end users about completion of the hauling process and recycled water application.
+Water-containing vessels that are open to the atmosphere during hauling are prohibited. - Q. Haulers should not overfill containers or trucks. - R. Hoses used for the application of recycled water shall be removable and shall be stored in a disconnected condition during transport.
+Hoses must be inspected prior to filling to ensure that they are in serviceable condition and free of leaks. - S. In the event of an emergency concerning the recycled water hydrant, meter, fill pipe or hose (spillage, leaks, etc.), the hauler must call the emergency contact number listed on the filling station sign for further instructions. - T. The Discharger may conduct use area visits to ensure proper use of recycled water according to all applicable requirements of titles 17 and 22, and Recycled Water Use Permit conditions.
+This may include follow up phone calls or surveys of end users about completion of the hauling process and recycled water application. - U. Conditions under which haulers may lose their permits must be clearly communicated by the Discharger.
+Those conditions must specify that failure to follow program

-- U. Conditions under which haulers may lose their permits should be clarified.
-Including failure to follow program requirements and/or adhere to applicable State, County or local codes will result in suspension of the haulers permit.
-Violations of such codes may also result in fines and applicable administrative fees. - V. Residential hauling programs shall have fill stations staffed at all times by a representative from the Discharger.
-This is to ensure proper handling and filling procedures are being conducted at the fill stations. - W. Residential hauling programs should limit onetime hauls to 300 gallons. - X. The permitted hauler shall notify the Discharger prior to using recycled water for a use not approved by the Discharger. - Y. The Discharger, San Diego Water Board, DDW, and County DEH will have the right to enter any recycled water use site during reasonable hours to ensure the user is complying with these requirements and the Discharger's Rules and Regulations for Recycled Water Use.
+- requirements, including adhering to applicable State, County or local codes, will result in suspension of the hauler's permit.
+Violations of such codes may also result in agencies levying fines and applicable administrative fees. - V. Residential hauling programs shall have fill stations staffed at all times by a representative from the Discharger to ensure proper handling and filling procedures are followed. - W. Residential hauling programs must limit one-time hauls to 300 gallons. - X. The permitted hauler shall notify the Discharger prior to using recycled water for a use not approved by the Discharger. - Y. The Discharger, San Diego Water Board, DDW, and County DEH have the right to enter any recycled water use site during reasonable hours to ensure the user is complying with these requirements and the Discharger's Rules and Regulations for Recycled Water Use.